When the end user clicks on the Printer button on the smart toolbar, following options display:

 To set an output mode as a preference, the end user selects the output mode and clicks on the Pref button.
 This allows the end user to set a default type of output to a particular workstation.
 After the preference is set, when the end user clicks the Print button, the output defaults to that setting.

-If the end user selects Preview on the Printer button, when they click Print on windows that output patient records, OP 14 displays a preview window that allows them to inspect the document they are about to print.
-The end user can preview the document and can then decide to print or transmit it.
+If the end user selects Preview on the Printer button, the OP software displays a preview window in order to inspect the document to be printed.
+Once previewed, the document can be printed or transmitted.

-If the end user selects Print on the Printer button, when they click Print on windows that output patient records, OP 14 bypasses the preview window and goes straight to the print options.
-End users should select this output mode when they are certain the document(s) they are going to print are ready to be printed.
+If the end user selects Print on the Printer button, the OP software bypasses the preview window and goes straight to the print options.
+End users should select this output mode when certain the document(s) are ready to be printed.

-This new option allows end users to prepare a document to be transmitted using OP Messaging or Direct Messaging (depending on system settings).
+This option prepares a document to be transmitted using OP Messaging or Direct Messaging (depending on system settings).

-If end users select Transmit on the Printer button, when they click Print on windows that output patient records, OP 14 creates a PDF of the document, stores that PDF file in DOCIMAGES under the new DISCLOSURE group in the Manage Documents window, and then opens a new message with the PDF file attached to the message.
+If end users select Transmit on the Printer button the OP software creates a PDF of the document, stores that PDF file in DOCIMAGES under the DISCLOSURE group in the Manage Documents window, and then opens a new message with the PDF file attached to the message.
 If the document is patient-oriented, the new message defaults to the selected patient in the Subject field and provides information regarding the attached file(s) in the Message Body.

 The Transmit option does not present a preview.